 - Who will maintain and upgrade site software, install new applications, customize web templates, provide technical support, etc.?

-- Who will be responsible for setting and managing the budget for all of the above areas (including planning the cost of building your site)?
+- Who will be responsible for setting and managing the budget for all of the above areas (including budgeting for the cost of getting your website built)?

-Who is going to be responsible and accountable for all of the various aspects of your website?
+Who is going to be accountable for each of the aspects of your website or blog?

-Depending on your situation, it could be just one person doing it all (e.g. you), or a small team of people who also have to juggle other areas of your business, and perhaps even some outsourced help.
+Depending on the resources you have available, it may be just one person doing it all (i.e. you), or a small team of people who also have to juggle other areas of your business, and perhaps even some outsourced help.

-If you don’t ask the above questions before getting your website built, you could end up spending a lot of time and money on a tool that will not only not help you grow your business, but cost even more of your valuable money and time.
+If you don’t know the answer to the above questions before getting your website built, you could end up spending a lot of time and money on a tool that will not only not help you grow your business, but cost you valuable money and time.

-Tip: Focus On Your Processes, Not The People
+Tip: Focus On Processes, Not People When Assigning Responsibilities

-Create a document (e.g. flowchart) outlining exactly who will do what in terms of looking after the processes involved in managing your website and content creation.
+Document or flowchart exactly who will do what in terms of managing your website and content creation.

 Congratulations!
-You have completed all the steps of the website planning process and can now start looking at options for getting your new site built.
+You have completed all of the steps of the site planning process and are now ready to start looking at options for getting your new site built.

-Hopefully, now you have a better understanding of the web site planning process and how WordPress can help you improve your business online.
-If you need information or assistance with setting up your website or blog, see the other articles we’ve published on this site or contact us.
+Hopefully, now you have a better understanding of the web site planning process and how WordPress can help you build a better business online.
+For information or help with any aspects of website design, see the other articles we have published on this site or contact us.

-We also recommend that you consider subscribing to our blog, as we plan to add lots more content, resources and cost-effective tips for small businesses on developing a successful website marketing strategy.
+We also recommend that you consider subscribing to this site, as we will be posting loads more content, resources and practical tips for small businesses on developing and implementing your online marketing strategy.